imcnaney/docker-playground/README.md

 Do serious people even use Windows?
 I think not.

-## Docker Cheat Sheet

-To see what containers are running run `docker container ps`.

-To stop the running container (only really relevant for windows) run `docker stop backend`.

-To start the container again (only really relevant for windows) run `docker start backend`.

-To reattach to the running container (only really relevant for windows) run `docker attach backend`.

 # The following instructions aren't really relevant if you're running inside of docker.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.